alek-dunaev/checkio/Solution/Strings and Integers/README.md

 If one of the symbols is not in the given word - your function should return False.
 If two seeking symbols are the same - your function should return False.
 Input: Three arguments.
 The first one is a given string (str), second is a symbol (str) that should go first, and the third is a symbol (str) that should go after the first one.
 Output: A logic value (bool).

+15. You have a number and you need to determine which digit in this number is the biggest.
+Input: A positive integer (int).
+Output: An integer 0-9 (int).